joshuaManlunas/simpol-app-super-x/README.md

 - Thanks to all contributors and testers
 - Inspired by the need for better XPath tools in web development and testing
+- Special thanks to the open-source community for feedback and suggestions